 It’s a very gradual ascent through rolling hills, with views of Leknes and the surrounding mountains to the south.
 After about 2km there’s a bifurcation: one trail heads off to the left (west) and goes up to Blåtinden further north.
 I keep to the right.

 Just over 3km from the start, the trail reaches a rocky plateau surrounded by tarns, and the trail descends briefly through a boggy marsh.
 My feet remain dry thanks to an elevated boardwalk.
 This is very civilized walking!

 The trail starts ascending again fairly quickly, and the top of Justadtinden can be seen in the distance.

 The weather is deteriorating, but through the occasional gaps in the mist there are some nice views back towards Stamsund and the sea.
 It’s a shame it’s not a clear day.

-After a bit less than two hours walking there’s a final scramble up some steep rocks, before the top of Justadtinden is reached.
+After a bit less than two hours walking there’s a final scramble up some steep rocks, before the Justadtinden summit (738m) is reached.
 There’s really no view – visibility is a few hundred metres – so I don’t linger very long.
 Two rocky peaks separated by a narrow gap would yield some impressive photos in clear weather.
 But not today.

 I did this walk as travelled from Reine to Ballstad, making a detour on the way.
 It’s about a 30min drive from Ballstad, where we stayed at Hattvika Lodge.